-The modem needs to make accurate measurements of the received signal amplitude, dc offset and bit timing to achieve reasonable error rates.
+The modem needs to make accurate measurements of the received signal amplitude, DC offset and bit timing to achieve reasonable error rates.
 Accurate measurements, especially in the presence of noise, are best made by averaging over a relatively long time.

 However, in most cases the modem will be used to receive isolated messages from a distant transmitter that is only turned on for a very short time before the message starts.
-Also, the received baseband signal out of the radio's frequency discriminator will have a dc offset due to small differences between the receiver and transmitter reference oscillators and hence their 'carrier' frequencies.
+Also, the received baseband signal out of the radio's frequency discriminator will have a DC offset due to small differences between the receiver and transmitter reference oscillators and therefore their 'carrier' frequencies.

-To cater for this situation, AQBC and AQLEV (Acquire Bit Clock and Level) commands are provided which, when triggered, causes the modem to follow an automatic sequence designed to perform these measurements as quickly as possible.
+To allow for this situation, AQBC and AQLEV (Acquire Bit Clock and Level) commands are provided.
+When triggered, this causes the modem to follow an automatic sequence designed to perform these measurements as quickly as possible.